schalkdaniel/compboost/benchmark/Readme.md

 ### Increasing Number of Base-Learner

-For increasing the number of base-learners we get a equal behavior as for increasing the number of iterations.
-Nevertheless, with `mboost` it was not able to conduct the boosting on 4000 features while `compboost` it was.
-For this experiments we fix the number of observations at 2000 and the number of iterations at
+For increasing the number of base-learners, we get an equal behavior for increasing the number of iterations.
+Nevertheless, with `mboost` it was not able to conduct the boosting on 4000 features while with `compboost` it was.
+For this experiment we fix the number of observations at 2000 and the number of iterations at
 1500.